 Bring 2-3 times the amount of insulin pump supplies and insulin typically necessary for trip length

 Bring back-up long-acting insulin and syringes or long-acting insulin pens and short-acting insulin pens

 If traveling via plane, obtain a travel letter from diabetes team explaining necessity of carrying supplies on the person at all times

 The pump should not go through airport x-ray machines (it is ok to pass through the metal detector)

-If full-body scanner is being utilized at airport, notify authorities of use of medical device prior to walk-through
+If full-body scanner is being utilized at airport, notify authorities of use of medical device and seek alternate security evaluation

 It is safe to wear pumps in full functioning mode during air travel